-The Sony RX100 M1 offers a function that already my Minolta Dimage cameras provided, but which I rarely used, although it looks useful on paper: Direct manual focus (DMF).
+The Sony RX100 M1 offers a function that already my Minolta Dimage cameras provided, but which I rarely used, although it looks useful on paper: Direct Manual Focus (DMF).
 In short, it means that after you focused automatically by half-pressing the shutter button, you can adjust the focus manually by turning the control ring at the lens while still half-pressing the shutter button.
-This also activates focus peaking (set to one of three intensities) and magnification (manual focus assist) if these are enabled.
+This also activates Focus Peaking (set to one of three intensities) and magnification (Manual Focus Assist, Focus Magnifier) if these are enabled.

 You can use DMF also the other way round: Focus manually first using the control ring and then use the AF for the final focusing.
 You must briefly release the shutter button so that you can use AF.
 This may be a solution to the problem that I describe in "Working with Ersatz Targets."
 You can focus manually using the control ring alone - in this case there is no focus assists - or half-press the shutter button to also activate focus assist, provided it is enabled.

-Personally, I find it hard to turn the control ring while half-depressing the shutter button.
+Personally, I find it hard to turn the control ring while half-pressing the shutter button.
 Often, I slightly release the shutter button in this process and have to start over, which in the end is frustrating.
 It looks, as if I will not use this feature with the Sony RX100 M1 very often (as was the case for the Minolta Dimage as well)...

 Note that the control ring is exclusively dedicated to focusing when DMF is used.